pjcdawkins/platformsh-examples/README.md

 # Platform.sh Drupal 8.0 Example

-> **By default** Drupal 8.0 will output an error message on the home page before the site has been installed.

-So, after pushing to Platform.sh if you visit the root of your environment you will see something like:

-      The website encountered an unexpected error.
-Please try again later.
-      Drupal\Core\Database\DatabaseExceptionWrapper: SQLSTATE[42S02]: Base table or view not found: 1146 Table 'main.router'
-      doesn't exist: SELECT name, route FROM {router} WHERE pattern_outline IN ( :patterns__0 ) ORDER BY fit DESC, name ASC;
-      Array ( [:patterns__0] => / ) in Drupal\Core\Routing\RouteProvider->getRoutesByPath() (line 316
-      of core/lib/Drupal/Core/Routing/RouteProvider.php).

-You should go to `core/install.php` to finish the installation.

 This is a no-thrills example of a minimal repository to deploy a Drupal 8.0 instance on Platform.sh

 This example is based on using the Drush Make build profile.
 You can see there is not much in terms of files comitted to this repository.
 You can learn (much) more on [Platform.sh Drupal Hosting Documentation](https://docs.platform.sh/toolstacks/php/drupal)